 If you choose not to do a puppy cut, you should still keep your golden looking neat and tidy by keeping some areas trimmed.

 Areas that need trimming are between the feet and paw pads, the hair in the ears, the feathering on the legs, bum area, and the tail can be trimmed to look neat and sculpted.

 Trimming your dog will help keep him looking his best, as well as help keep him a bit cooler in the summer.

 Other Ways To Keep Your Dog Cool In The Summer

-We’ve determined that shaving a double-coated dog is a bad idea, so what can we do to keep our dog cool in the summer?
+You’ve learned that shaving your double-coated Golden Retriever is a bad idea, so what else can you do to help keep your dog cool?